tassoneroberto/py7dtd/README.md

 ***At least one of these is required*

+Notes:

-Note: `topsoil` blocks and `dirt` blocks appear with the same color in the map.
+- `topsoil` blocks and `dirt` blocks appear with the same color in the map.
+- If you have multiple monitors, make sure the game is running on the primary monitor.